The correct way to fix apt-get warning “Key is stored in legacy trusted.gpg keyring” in Debian and Ubuntu

 Then {{key}} in the related {{repository}}.
 That means editing the related apt repository file usually under /etc/apt/sources.list.d/{{repository}} and add [singed-by=/etc/apt/keyrings/{{key}}.gpg] between deb and the repository url that follows

-deb [singed-by=/etc/apt/keyrings/{{key}}.gpg] {{repository_url}} {{release}} {{package}}
+deb [signed-by=/etc/apt/keyrings/{{key}}.gpg] {{repository_url}} {{release}} {{package}}

 And we repeat for all offending {{key}}s… and That’s it.

-I would like to automate that task with ansible.
+I would like to automate that task with an Ansible playbook.
+Any ideas on how to implement that?

 Looking forward for suggestions!